HeinanCA/bash-k8s-monitor/README.md

 ## 📝 License

-GPL 3.0 — see LICENSE for details.
+GPL-3.0 — see LICENSE for details.
 Commercial use welcome; attribution appreciated.

 ---

 Built with 💚 by HT DevOps · More goodies at [htdevops.top](https://htdevops.top) ·
-Upgrade your shell-fu with ([Mastering Bash Scripts](https://www.udemy.com/course/mastering-bash-scripts/?couponCode=08F7AB7FB06373BDB532)) – 40% off
+Upgrade your shell-fu with [Mastering Bash Scripts](https://www.udemy.com/course/mastering-bash-scripts/?couponCode=08F7AB7FB06373BDB532) – 40% off